France: Conservatives lead Le Pen's far right in regional vote — early results | DW | 20.06.2021

 Sunday's vote was marked by a record low turnout.
 It was being held to pick assemblies for mainland France's 13 regions and 96 departments.

-Unless parties win over 50% of the vote in the first round, a runoff will be held on June 27.
-Only parties that garner 10% of ballots will advance to that crucial second round.
+Unless parties win over 50% in the first round, a runoff will be held on June 27.
+Only parties that garner 10% of ballots will advance to that crucial second vote.

 After a challenging year with lockdowns and restrictions, French President Emmanuel Macron is in a precarious situation.
 His party, the Republic on the Move (LREM), was not projected to win any of the 13 regions.